bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 56°
+- 57°
-- overcast clouds
+- fog
-- 77% humidity
+- 80% humidity
-- 4 mph wind
+- 10 mph wind
-- 0.13 inches of precipitation in the past 24 hours
+- 0.15 inches of precipitation in the past 24 hours

 ## Temperature History